`This

 the proper medical advice that sick people need when they take

-prescribed medicaion.
+prescribed medication.

 HOW TO GET THE DOCTOR'S LETTER